- Types of chemist

 - Research skills.
 Chemists are required to design and conduct experiments safely and effectively, before compiling data in a methodical and meticulous manner.

 - Analytical ability and problem solving.
 To be a successful chemist, you need to have the confidence to tackle and solve complex problems.
-This is so you can think of innovative ways of investigating materials and discovering the potential that can be unlocked.
-Take this Bright Network Academy creative problem solving module to improve your skills.
+This is so you can think of innovative ways to investigate materials and discover the potential that can be unlocked.

 - Collaboration.
 Chemists must be able to liaise with scientists and experts from other research teams and departments.
 In addition, they may have to report their findings and expert opinion to patients or customers.